ftTower/ft_malcom/readme.md

+# FT_MALCOLM

 ## Virtual Machine Configuration

-Two VMs are used: one for the victim, one for Malcolm.
+This setup uses two virtual machines: one for the victim and one for Malcolm.

 - **Debian 12.11.0 Image**: [Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso)

+For this demonstration, Oracle VM VirtualBox is used.

+**Remember to install Guest Additions to enable copy/paste functionality.**

+After creating both machines:

+In VirtualBox, for both VMs:
+Go to **Devices > Shared Clipboard > Bidirectional**

-### Root Login
+### Root Login (to avoid adding yourself to the sudoers file)

 ```bash
 su -